Is My Baby on Track? Spotting Developmental Delays

 It’s normal for parents to watch, wonder, and maybe worry a little about whether their child is meeting milestones on target.

 All babies are on their own timetable, and most differences are normal.
-But you should check with your doctor if, at this age:
+But you should check with your doctor if, by three or almost 4 months:

 - She can’t support her head well and doesn’t grasp at objects.